 Metal support piers have started to rust due to excessive moisture condensation from lack of proper ventilation or poor drainage.
 If any of these items are in need of repair consider doing a full foundation reconditioning.

 What is Foundation Reconditioning?

-Furthermore, in many cases we must remove debris and re-install fallen insulation, repair vapor barrier, re-attach ducting and raise electrical wiring.
+Furthermore, in many cases, we must remove debris and re-install fallen insulation, repair vapor barriers, re-attach ducting and raise electrical wiring.
 All of this is an up-charge and is commonly called mobile home foundation reconditioning.